This book caught my eye immediately!

 ISBN: 978-90-78099-06-2

-provide inspiration for structured and expressive movement.
-The clapping, floor
+Music and rhythms provide inspiration for structured and expressive movement.

-exercises, and moving across the floor exercises in this text develop
+The clapping, floor exercises, and moving across the floor exercises in this

-theory of receiving input through the bodily senses, body to mind and then mind
+This theory of receiving input through the bodily senses, body to mind and then

 somatic education.

-and rhythmic clapping or rhythm instruments provide the inspiration.
+Music and rhythmic clapping or rhythm instruments provide the inspiration.
+For

 example: Those with impaired hearing can feel the vibrations of music in